Michael Harris II Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to surrender 75 home runs (one per game), the 10th-fewest in the league.
+- Phillies pitchers combine to allow 77 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The Phillies will send Suarez (1-2) to the mound to make his eighth start of the season.
-He is 1-2 with a 3.82 ERA and 35 strikeouts through 37 2/3 innings pitched.
+- Nola gets the start for the Phillies, his 16th of the season.
+He is 6-5 with a 4.66 ERA and 93 strikeouts in 94 2/3 innings pitched.

-- In his last time out on Thursday against the Arizona Diamondbacks, the left-hander went seven scoreless innings while surrendering four hits.
+- In his last time out on Thursday against the Arizona Diamondbacks, the right-hander threw 6 2/3 innings, giving up four earned runs while surrendering six hits.

-- In seven games this season, the 27-year-old has put up an ERA of 3.82, with 8.4 strikeouts per nine innings.
-Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.